 Best Credit Cards for Spending in U.S. Supermarkets

 If you’re serious about getting the most cash back from your U.S. supermarket spending, the 6% the Blue Cash Preferred card offers is going to be extremely hard to beat.
-Though this card does carry a $0 intro annual fee for the first year, then $95 (see rates and fees), you’ll make that money back — and then some — if you’re a regular shopper at U.S. supermarkets like Safeway, Sprouts and Trader Joe’s.
+Though this card does carry a $0 intro annual fee for the first year, then $95 (see rates and fees), you’ll make that money back — and then some — if you’re a regular shopper at U.S. supermarkets such as Safeway, Sprouts and Trader Joe’s.
+Terms apply.

 The cap for annual spending on the 6% cash back reward is $6,000.
 If you spend an average of $500 per month, you’ll earn $360 in a year.
 Once you’ve crossed the $6,000 threshold, rewards drop to 1% on grocery purchases.